dragonfly-science/dragonfly-website/content/publications/pierre_novel_2015.md

 For hook pods, the smaller number of pods available led to an approach of deploying approximately 50 pods on a longline.
 TDRs were also deployed on hook pods (and snoods in these sets not carrying pods) to document sink rates.

-For all devices tested, snood characteristics (e.g., lightstick a􀄴achment) and fish catch were documented at hauling, and TDRs were retrieved for downloading.
+For all devices tested, snood characteristics (e.g., lightstick attachment) and fish catch were documented at hauling, and TDRs were retrieved for downloading.
 The location of experimental weights on snoods was also documented.
 Finally, the operational characteristics of the experimental